alexch/deck.rb/README.md

 * One titled "Breakfast" with three bullet points
 * One titled "Lunch" with three H2 headers ("Lunch", "Ham Sandwich", and "Caesar Salad")
 * One with no headers, just a picture (stored in the same directory as `meals.md`)
-* One titled "Dinner" with a blockquote
+* One titled "Dinner" with a blockquote and an embedded youtube video player

 ## Details